 When does the LOI portal open?

 The LOI portal typically opens once a year during mid-April and stays open for one month.
 Due to COVID-19, we are not opening up the portal in 2020.
-To ensure your organization is alerted of the date, our process and other upcoming events please join our email list.
+To ensure your organization is alerted of future application dates, our process and other upcoming events please join our email list.

 Does my organization fit the Andrus Family Fund’s grantmaking priorities?